MRCpy: A Library for Minimax Risk Classifiers: Implementation and usage of MRCpy

-\splfont{MRCpy} enables to use multiple types of recent feature mappings using the module \functionfont{phi}.
-This module provides implementation for different kinds of feature mappings with an \mbox{object-oriented} approach.
-A feature mapping in the module inherits from a \modulefont{BasePhi} class, and implements the functions \modulefont{fit} and \modulefont{transform}.
-The function \modulefont{fit} learns the required parameters used to compute the features and the function \modulefont{transform} returns the features computed using the parameters.
-The parent class \modulefont{BasePhi} implements the other utility functions, in addition to \modulefont{fit} and \modulefont{transform}, that are used by the MRCs in the library.
-Currently, the module implements 3 kinds of feature mappings based on random features and thresholds using , in addition to the linear feature map implemented by the \functionfont{BasePhi} class itself.
+\pkg{MRCpy} also enables to easily implement feature mappings and combine them with the \acp{MRC} in the library.
+The module \code{phi} of the library provides the implementation of different kinds of feature mappings with an object-oriented approach.
+A feature mapping in the module inherits from a class \class{BasePhi}, and implements the functions \code{fit()} and \code{transform()}.
+The function \code{fit()} learns the required parameters used to compute the features and the function \code{transform()} returns the features computed using the parameters.

-\splfont{MRCpy} depends on standard scientific Python libraries \splfont{numpy}, \splfont{scipy}, \splfont{scikit-learn} and \splfont{cvxpy}.
-It also comes with a \modulefont{datasets} module that provides multiple public benchmark data sets on supervised classification along with functions that simplify their usage.
-The library is hosted on GitHub at \url{https://github.com/MachineLearningBCAM/MRCpy} which offers a convenient way to request support and to raise issues.
-The code follows standards that facilitate readability and collaboration, and undergoes \mbox{unit-testing} with continuous integration using the service Travis CI that ensures code quality and clarity with the Python tool \splfont{flake8}.
-The detailed documentation is available at \url{https://MachineLearningBCAM.github.io/MRCpy} and includes the installation guidelines, examples and the description of the API.